-Once this list is open, you can also press “k”, “b”, “m” or “u” on your keyboard to quickly give the command.
+- Once the userlist context menu is open, you can press “k”, “b”, “m” or “u” on your keyboard to quickly give the command.

 What if I ban a user by mistake?

-Username: This is the username they were under when banned, or the username entered when another moderator banned them.
+Username: This is the username they were under when banned, or the username a moderator entered if the ban was manual.

 Moderator: This will show the moderator that banned the user.